 As I stated earlier, this sort of alliance is not a new concept in on-line services.
 The main differences I see are the increasingly broader reach across several services (including some that are considered by many to be non-SEO tasks) and the fact that more independent providers seem to be engaging with others in such collaborative groups.

 What Other Effects Might There Be?

 It also occurs to me that there may be other benefits in the long-term.
 Alliances between like-minded practitioners will usually be governed by similar mindsets.
-We’ve all seen discussions, sometimes heated, about what is ethical or what are the best practices.
-Since professionals that disagree strongly on the wisdom of some techniques are unlikely to form such partnerships, it stands to reason that the formation of such groups could gradually bring the community closer to agreeing on what such best practices are and what really is “ethical”.
+We’ve all seen discussions, sometimes heated, about what is ethical, what are the best practices or what tactic will be most successful.
+Since professionals that disagree strongly on the wisdom of some techniques are unlikely to form such partnerships, it stands to reason that the formation of such groups could gradually bring the community closer to agreeing on what such best practices are and what really is “ethical” or “best practice”.